Industrial, Manufacturing, and Systems Engineering Industrial Advisory Board (IAB): Overview

 The IAB provides a friendly forum and sounding board in support of the IMSE department, its students, faculty and staff.
 Below are some of the activities of the IAB Board:

 - Attend IAB Board Meetings in Lubbock

-The IAB's primary interaction with the Industrial Engineering Department takes place during the fall and spring meetings, where the Board meets with students and faculty in both professional and social settings.
+The IAB's primary interaction with the IMSE Department takes place during the fall and spring meetings, where the Board meets with students and faculty in both professional and social settings.
 This personal contact is vital to the effectiveness of the IAB as well as the continued growth and development of the students.